GridTools/gt4py/CODING_GUIDELINES.md

 + run only the tests that failed last time: `--lf / --last-failed` option.
 + run all the tests starting with the tests that failed last time: `--ff / --failed-first` option
-+ use ` -l / --showlocalsflag` option to see the value of all local variables in tracebacks
++ use ` -l / --showlocalsflag` option to see the value of all local variables in tracebacks Napoleon google/numpy style docstrings (and use sections.
+Doctests are cool for small things but not a fully replacement of unit tests).
+Learn sphinx and RST, napoleon tags for beautiful but lightweight docstrins.

 ## Tools